ThingLabsIo/ThingLabsIo.github.io/pages/workshop/windows-thingy/03-thingy.md

         private int brightness;
         // Create a variable to track the current value from the Light Sensor private int actualAmbientLight;
+        // Create a variable to track the current ambient noise level private int soundLevel;
         // Create a timer to control the rateof sensor and actuator interactions ThreadPoolTimer timer;
         // Create a deferral object to prevent the app from terminating